Programs and Classes

 The final academic component of the program will be some site trips, which will expose students to different areas of pharmacy and a pharmacy project.

-* Additional course fees may be added to your Bursar account and will not be reflected in your cost estimate.
-Please estimate $150-200 for fees.
+* Additional fees associated with these courses may be added to your Bursar account and will not be reflected in your cost estimate.
+See costs section for details

 SCHS Elective Courses

-Students will choose a course from this list if they enroll in a program that has room for an elective (indicated in description above); student wishing to enroll in the Liberal Arts Program will select two from this list.
+Students will choose a course from this list if they enroll in a program that has room for an elective (indicated in description above).
+Students wishing to enroll in the Liberal Arts Program will select two courses from this list.
 When applying, please select 3-4 elective courses.
 Students will be enrolled in their selected courses, if available, at time of enrollment.